 We follow him as he goes off to buy cakes and cushions, and walks back to his big Inner City house.

-(probably a bit mean, but we did also wonder if he’d also shoplifted a cushion off-camera, and stuffed it under his slightly too tight shirt.
-Or maybe that’s just too many cakes?).
+(probably a bit mean, but we did also wonder if he’d shoplifted a cushion off-camera, and stuffed it under his slightly too tight shirt.
+Or maybe just ate too many cakes?).

 The idea to make a customer-led advert, logically makes sense.